Circular Interior Design: Soma Studio Milano — Wellness Design Consultants

 the role of waste in circular design

-So companies, they need to be held accountable for the waste they produce, they need to allow consumers to return materials and products, which is not really the case.
-For example, when we think about computers, phones, so they need to think about the whole system, you know, doesn't matter if they do something with a sustainable material.
-But in the end, the consumer doesn't know what to do with that when they don't need any more than that product.
+So companies, they need to be held accountable for the construction waste they produce, they need to allow consumers to return materials and products, which is not really the case.
+For example, when we think about computers, phones, so they need to think about the whole system, you know, doesn’t matter if they do something with a sustainable material.
+But in the end, the consumer doesn’t know what to do with that when they don’t more than that product.

 Circular design in real estate and interiors